Creating a function node

 Debugging

 Useconsole.log to debug your functions.
-Output appears in the simulator:
+Output appears in the function editor’s console and in simulation traces:

 Execution limits